-I am a certified government employee.
-By certified, I am referring to the reams of paperwork that come with any government job, and not the “paperwork” that happens in the bathroom.
+I’m a certified government employee.
+By certified, I’m referring to the reams of paperwork that come with any government job, and not just the paperwork that happens in the bathroom.

 As a gov gal, pay raises aren’t dictated by a vague overlord.
 No. It’s dictated by time (step increase) or an act of Congress (many vague overlords).